zduputel/seminar/examples/sismoclub/README.md

 # Sismo-club

+## Description
 The Sismo-Club is a weekly meeting organized by the Strasbourg seismology team since 2011.
 Main organisers are Zacharie Duputel, Olivier Lengline, and Christophe Zaroli.

+## Some instructions
-The driver script "sismoclub.py" is used to prepare Sismo Club announcements and is based on google calendar events.
+"sismoclub.py" is the main driver script used to prepare Sismo Club announcements.

+This script is based on google calendar events.
+To access google calendar API, follow the instructions detailed in the [Google Calendar Python Quickstart](https://developers.google.com/google-apps/calendar/quickstart/python).

 This script is executed every morning using crontab:
 - On announcement day (friday), an email is prepared and send if a meeting is scheduled next week.